ericeilertson/safe_documentation/framework.md

 * **Threat Model** \
   The SRP should assess the DV’s documented threat models and perform a gap analysis, ensuring they are adequately covered by the observed hardware and firmware implementation.
-If the DV cannot provide a threat model, then the SRP should create one as part of the assessment scope.
+If the DV cannot provide a threat model, then the SRP shall create one as part of the assessment scope.
 The threat model document should include the following details, and be aligned with the in-scope and out-of-scope threats described by the [Common Security Threats](https://docs.google.com/document/d/13I-meE6BxiLB_c-Mjr3cLLK9S0SjuPuRjPfS9yTG6P8/edit#heading=h.ou65h8wmxru)
   document: